Discover Puglia Food, Wine & Culture Tour (September 1-9, 2026)

 - Daily breakfast

-- 5 lunches, 7 dinners and 1 aperitivo all include wine
+- 5 lunches and 8 dinners all include wine

 - 2 cooking classes